Appelfeldt/osfmonitor/README.md

 # osfmonitor
-**osfmonitor** is a tool for viewing OpenSeeFace tracking data received over the network.
+**osfmonitor** is a GUI tool for viewing OpenSeeFace tracking data received over the network.

 ## Usage
 ```osfmonitor [flags]```